 How Do They Feed On Trees?

 They suck into the vascular system of the plant by piercing the bark.
-They can remove large quantities of sap from the tissues and release “honeydew”.
-This secretion covers the tree or plant.
+They can remove large quantities of sap from the tissues and release “honeydew”. read this article This secretion covers the tree or plant.
 A black mold tends to grow on this honeydew.
 The tree loses its nutrients, which in turn hampers its development or growth.
 The tree dies in some days or can become stunted.

 Two fungal pathogens of lanternflies have been found in the US.
 The labs are busy testing 2 parasitoid insects that can feed on the lanternfly.